zaphar/ucg/docsite/site/content/reference/statements.md

 Assert statements are noops except during a validation compile.
 They give you a way to assert certains properties about your data and can be used as a form of unit testing for your configurations.
 It starts with the `assert` keyword followed by a valid block of ucg statements delimited by `|` characters.
-The final statement in the in the block must evaluate to a boolean expression.
+The final statement in the block must evaluate to a boolean expression.

 ```